emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 (TypeScript consumers should see [**Proposed Type Definitions**](#proposed-type-definitions) in the appendix for additional details on type safety and resolution.)

-<i>**Note:** the diff views used through are meant to highlight the new APIs compared to the old, *not* to indicate the removal of the deprecated items.
+<i>**Note:** the diff views used throughout are meant to highlight the new APIs compared to the old, *not* to indicate the removal of the deprecated items.
 They will only be removed at Ember 4.0.</i>

 ### `Identifier`